stevelorenz/comnetsemu/app/machine_learning_for_object_detection/README.md

 $ sudo python3 ./topology.py
 ```

-5 terminals will be created when the network topology is created.
-Following two tests require running commands
+Since the `xterms=True` is used in the topology.py, five terminals (one xterm for one node) will be created when the
+network topology is created.
+Two Xterms with prompt `root@comnetsemu` are for virtual switch node and the reference SDN controller (In the root namespace).
+These two Xterms can be closed.
+The other three Xterms with prompt `root@client`, `root@vnf` and `root@server` are for client, vnf and server (In their own Docker container).
-interactively in these terminals.
-Following steps are marked with a "(node name 1, node name 2, ...) description"
+Following steps are marked with a "(node prompt name 1, node prompt name 2, ...) description" format.
-format.
-The commands of this step should be executed **inside the corresponded terminal(s)**.
+The commands of each step should be executed **inside the corresponded terminal(s) with the marked prompt name**.

 ## Test 1: The VNF can forward infinite packets ##

 In this test, the VNF can forward infinite packets.
 The client runs the preprocessor.py firstly in raw mode and then in
 processed mode.

-1. (vnf) Run VNF program with default arguments.
+1. (`root@vnf`) Run VNF program with default arguments.

 ```bash
 $ python ./vnf.py